By learning what the leaking head gasket symptoms are, you may be able to save yourself, thousands in repairs.

 Symptoms #2: Significant Drop In Engine Coolant Level

 Check the engine coolant level.
 If it has dropped suddenly, then there is a possibility that, the head gasket is leaking.

 Symptoms #3: Mixing Of Coolant And Engine Oil

 Check out the engine oil of your car.
-Because, if you notice a frothy formation on the dipstick; coolant and engine oil have gotten mixed.
+Because, if you notice a frothy formation on the dipstick, coolant and engine oil have gotten mixed.
 However, this could also just be, condensation in the crankcase.